mpiot2018/term3/README.md

     <li>1 - sudo  apt-get update </li>
     <li>2 - sudo apt-get upgrade</li>
     <li>3 - Run the apacheconf script to install a basic LAMP stack.</li>
-<li>4 - Run the samba script to install samba and create a testshare folder in /home/pi/testshare and share the /var/www/html folder
+    <li>4 - Run the samba script to install samba</li>
+   Creates a testshare folder in /home/pi/testshare and share the /var/www/html folder
     (Read Only) </li>
     <li>5 - Run the issue script to change the basic pre login welcome script </li>
     <li>6 - Run the motd script to change the basic post login process </li>
 <li>7 - Run the dashboard script to install a basic kiosk and configure for autoload on startup </li>
-   (Requires raspi-config login set to CLI with autologin
+   (Requires raspi-config login set to CLI with autologin)
 </ul>